-We'll check for leaks on the service pipe when we fit a meter.
-Then you'll need to arrange for the leak to be fixed at your own cost.
-If you don't repair the leak then we can charge you for the extra water that's being used and you won't be eligible for any leakage allowances.
+If we find a leak we'll tell you about it and support you in getting your pipe work repaired.
+If you don't repair the leak then we can charge you for the extra water that is being used and you won't be eligible for any leakage allowances.

 We strongly recommend that you read your meter regularly to make sure you don't have any leaks.
 If you get a leak anywhere in the pipes on your side of the meter (within the property boundary) this can mean that you use more water and therefore get a higher bill.
 Please see section 7 - working to reduce leakage for more information.